 Rheumatoid arthritis (RA) – A chronic autoimmune inflammatory disorder, RA causes painful swelling in the ankle, and can progress to joint deformity and bone erosion.

-Experience an integrative approach to lasting pain relief, right in Michiana
+Experience an integrative approach to lasting pain relief, right in Michiana.

 Injuries, overuse and disease can all cause severe ankle pain.
 And when you have this kind of pain, you know it.

-But relief is right here in Michiana.
+Relief is as close as our Mishiwaka, Elkhart or Bremen office.
 At Cutting Edge Integrative Pain Centers, we treat the source of your severe ankle pain, with a full range of treatments, including physical therapy, yoga, medication, minimally invasive procedures and more.
 Our caring, board-certified physicians are dedicated to creating the personalized treatment plans to help you stop hurting and start living.

 To learn more or schedule an appointment, call 574-821-4363 or click here to use our online form.